rajbirjohar/Nexus/README.md

 > &mdash; <cite>Robert Rivera</cite>

+NextJS and Typescript being the bases of our stack for this web app was both exciting and daunting as Nexus would be the first time I would be working with either of these tools.
+It was definitely an uphill battle learning the language of these tools, but I enjoyed piecing it together and developing in the Nexus environment.

+> &mdash; <cite>Florian Catalan</cite>

 ### Backend

 This was the first time I realized that maybe not all the stuff taught in my theoretical CS classes was unapplicable.
 Structuring my backend forced me to think about how data is related to each other in order to reduce the amount of redundancies produced.
 This in turn helped me with fetching the right data in the fastest way possible to provide to the user.